BroadbandForum/usp/specification/security/index.md

 Note that allowing use of, method for transmitting, and procedure for handling shared secrets is specific to the MTP used, as described in [Message Transfer Protocols](../mtp/index.md).
 Shared secrets that are not unique per device are not recommended as they leave devices highly vulnerable to various attacks -- especially devices exposed to the Internet.

 **R-SEC.10** - An Agent certificate MUST contain the URN form of the Agent Endpoint ID in the `subjectaltName` with a type `uniformResourceIdentifier` attribute.

+**R-SEC.10a** - The certificate `subjectaltName` value MUST be used to authenticate the USP Record `from_id` for any Records secured with an Agent certificate.

+Agent certificates can be used to secure Records by encrypting at the MTP layer [Message Transfer Protocols](../mtp/index.md) enryption and/or encrypting at the USP layer [Secure Message Exchange](../e2e-message-exchange/index.md#).

 Some Controllers implementations may allow multiple Agents to share a single certificate with a wildcarded Endpoint ID.